 Also in 2011, the College opened a state-of-the-industry Welding Center at Archdale, enabling students to pursue various training opportunities or to enroll in a one-year, comprehensive Welding Technology diploma program or a 14-credit-hour certificate program.
-The Welding Center has 15 welding stations of Spray Transfer MIG and 20 stations overall and is designed to keep up with the rapid changes in welding technology.
+The Welding Center has 31 welding stations and is designed to keep up with the rapid changes in welding technology.
 It includes a VRTEX 360 Virtual Reality Arc Welding Trainer, which combines realistic puddle simulation and arc welding sound tied to the welder's movement providing a realistic hands-on training experience.

+The Archdale Welding Center is an American Welding Society accredited testing facility.
 Additionally, the Archdale Center continues to offer a wide variety of Continuing Education courses such as computers, phlebotomy, business and industry training, motorcycle rider safety; Human Resources Development computer classes for the unemployed or underemployed; Compensatory Education classes; Adult Basic Education and Adult Secondary Education classes; and Personal Enrichment classes ranging from health and wellness to the creative arts.